gogorya/llm-assistants/README.md

 # LLM Assistants

-Simple Docker Compose files for a quick local (or VM) setup of LLMs with NVIDIA GPUs.
+Simple Docker Compose files for a quick local (or VM) setup of LLMs with NVIDIA GPU(s).

 ## Getting Started